Our Learning Philosophy

 I’m a Marine Corps Veteran and have a background in hospitality.
 After my first child was born I quickly turned toward being a mother and homemaker.
 I now steward the land and animals we raise with my three children and husband by my side.

 I was a child who struggled in school my whole life, no matter how hard I worked.
-When I became a mom I became determined to give my children a different experience.
+When I became a mom I knew I wanted to give my children different learning experiences.

-Looking for at least one more parent to join us on this journey.
+Looking for at least one more parent to join us on this journey.elburnwildwoodhc@gmail.com